msGenDev/pys3file/README.md

-Simple Python based file transfer to/from Amazon S3.
-Uses the boto python library for AWS S3.
+Simple Python based file transfer to/from Amazon S3 that uses the boto python library for AWS S3.
+Requires Python 2.7 for purposes of using argparse command line parsing.

+I installed boto like this on the Mac:

+    sudo easy_install pip
+    sudo pip install boto

 The utility assumes your S3 credentials are stored in $HOME/.boto in the format

     [Credentials]
     aws_access_key_id = key